Sep 17, 2021

 Besides giving your customer insight into your product, your product description section provides a great opportunity for your website to rank high on search engine results pages (SERPs).

-There are multiple angles to approach SEO.
+There are multiple angles to approach search engine optimization (SEO).
 For product pages, it’s on-page SEO.
 It involves adding keywords that are relevant to product descriptions and metadata.

-While product descriptions provide insights into what you’re selling, most people skim text.
-Thus, including appealing product images allows users to quickly make a visual connection.
+While product descriptions provide insights into what you’re selling, most people skim the text.
+Thus, including appealing product images allows users to make a visual connection quickly.

-Studies have shown that humans process images much faster than text.
+Statistics have shown that visuals can improve engagement by 180%.
 Not only does visual content look more pleasing to look at, but it can leave a lasting impression on visitors.
 What’s more, images may offer more information that the product description cannot convey.